djangoflow/list_bloc/packages/openapi_repository/README.md

 # Openapi Repository Generator

+## Abstract

 The aim of this generator is to generate repositories, blocs and freezed models for query params filters for OpenApi module.

+[openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli) is a very powerful tool that allows us to generate client libraries(api calling methods) following Repository pattern, documentation, tests etc for `Dart` language from the OpenApi/Swagger spec file.
+A good can be this article on how to generate OpenApi client library from OpenApi/Swagger specification [Article Link](https://medium.com/@rtlsilva/generating-dart-rest-api-client-libraries-using-openapi-generator-9b3dc517e68c)

+But generated client library containing OpenApi endpoints is not very efficient to use with pagination or filtering data.
+Here [list_bloc](../list_bloc) comes into play.
+It utilizes the [Bloc](https://pub.dev/packages/bloc) library to create `DataCubit`, `ListCubit` state management solution.
+Which supports pagination and filtering data for the generated endpoints.
+And help us remove a lot boilerplate codes to support pagination and filtering.

+And our `openapi_repository` library takes that to even further.
+It is possible to provide those endpoints, it will automatically generate `DataCubit` and `ListCubit` which can be easily used to with widgets provided in [list_bloc](../list_bloc/) and [flutter_list_bloc](../flutter_list_bloc/)

+It will create generate Repository like this with relevant methods

 ## Usage